University Libraries Undergraduate Research Award 2016

-- A cover sheet with your contact information, the title and description of the project, the course and semester in which the project was completed, and the sponsoring faculty member’s information (award cover sheet: individual or group)
+- A cover sheet with your contact information, the title and description of the project, the course and semester in which the project was completed, and the sponsoring faculty member’s information:

-- A nomination form and an accompanying letter of support from the supervising UNCG teaching faculty member (nomination form)
+- A nomination form and an accompanying letter of support from the supervising UNCG teaching faculty member:

-- A 500-750 word personal essay describing your research strategies and the library resources and staff used to complete your project.
-You can include information such as search strategies, what made a source valuable or less useful, etc. (essay guidelines)
+- A 500+ word personal essay describing your research strategies and the scholarly resources you used and any library staff members you consulted to complete your project.
+Please include information such as search strategies, what made a source valuable or less useful, etc. See Essay Suggestions.

-- A bibliography of sources consulted following a publication style consistent with the discipline
+- A bibliography of several sources consulted following a publication style consistent with the discipline

 - A copy of the completed paper or project in whatever format is appropriate